-FAQ Elementary School
+Elementary School FAQ

 The International Baccalaureate’s Primary Years Program (PYP) is a curriculum framework designed for young learners (ages 3-12) in international schools.
-Over 700 schools worldwide currently use this program, which is sponsored and funded by the International Baccalaureate Organization (IBO).
+Over 700 schools worldwide currently use this program which is sponsored and funded by the International Baccalaureate Organization (IBO).
 It focuses on the development of the whole child through an inquiry based learning approach that exposes children to worldwide perspectives while ensuring their academic development.

-In the PYP we believe that children learn when they connect new knowledge with existing knowledge.
+We believe that children learn when they connect new knowledge with existing knowledge.
 The role of the teacher is to provide opportunities for students to build meaning and refine understanding through structured inquiry.
 In the process the children develop thinking, research, self-management, communication and social skills.

 - Who we are

 - Where we are in time and place

 - How we express ourselves

 - How we organize ourselves

 - How we share the planet